tum-pbs/pbdl-book/physgrad.md

 ![Divider](resources/divider4.jpg)

-## Derivation of Physical Gradients
+## Inverse Gradients

-As a first step towards _physical_ gradients, we'll consider what we'll call _inverse_ gradients (IGs).
+As a first step towards fixing the aforementioned issues, we'll consider what we'll call _inverse_ gradients (IGs).
-They already solve many of the aforementioned problems.
-Unfortunately, they come with their own set of problems, which is why they only represent an intermediate step (we'll revisit them in a more pracitcal form later on).
+Unfortunately, they come with their own set of problems, which is why they only represent an intermediate step (we'll revisit them in a more practical form later on).

 Instead of $L$ (which is scalar), let's consider a general, potentially non-scalar function $y(x)$.
 This will typically be the physical simulator later on, but to keep things general we'll call it $y$ for now.